-I was now struck dumb indeed, and had not one word to say; I had here a spirit of true Christian zeal for God and religion before me, let his particular principles be of what kind soever.
-As for me, I had not so much as entertained a thought of this in my heart before, and I believe should not have thought of it; for I looked upon these savages as slaves, and people whom, had we any work for them to do, we would have used as such, or would have been glad to have transported them to any other part of the world; for our business was to get rid of them, and we would all have been satisfied if they had been sent to any country, so they had never seen their own.
-But to the case: I say I was confounded at his discourse, and knew not what answer to make him.
-He looked earnestly at me, seeing me in some disorder; "Sir," said he, "I shall be very sorry, if what I have said gives you any offence."-"No, no," said I, "I am offended with nobody but myself; but I am perfectly confounded, not only to think that I should never take any notice of this before, but with reflecting what notice I am able to take of it now.
-You know, Sir," said I, "what circumstances I am in; I am bound to the East Indies, in a ship freighted by merchants, and to whom it would be an insufferable piece of injustice to detain their ship here, the men lying all this while at victuals and wages upon the owners' account.
-It is true, I agreed to be allowed twelve days here, and if I stay more I must pay 3l. sterling per diem demurrage; nor can I stay upon demurrage above eight days more, and I have been here thirteen days already; so that I am perfectly unable to engage in this work, unless I would suffer myself to be left behind here again; in which case, if this single ship should miscarry in any part of her voyage, I should be just in the same condition that I was left in here at first, and from which I have been so wonderfully delivered."
+I was now struck dumb indeed, and had not one word to say : I had here a spirit of true Christian zeal for God and religion before me, let his particular principles be of what kind soever.
+As for me, I had not so much as entertained a thought of this in my heart before; and, I believe, should not have thought of it; for I looked upon these savages as slaves, and people, whom, had we any work for them to do, we would have used as such, or would have been glad to have transported them to any other part of the world; for our business was to get rid of them; and we would all have been satisfied, if they had been sent to any country, so they had never seen their own.
+But, to the case : I say, I was confounded at his discourse, and knew not what answer to make him.
+He looked earnestly at me, seeing me in some disorder : Sir, said he, I shall be very sorry, if what I have said gives you any offence.
+No, no, said I,

+I am offended with nobody but myself; but I am perfectly confounded, not only to think that I should never take any notice of this before, but with reflecting what notice I am able to take of it now.
+You know, Sir, said I, what circumstances I am in; I am bound to the East Indies, in a ship freighted by merchants, and to whom it would be an insufferable piece of injustice to detain their ship here, the men lying all this while at victuals and wages upon the owner's account : it is true, I agreed to be allowed twelve days here; and if I stay more, I must pay 31. sterling per diem demurrage; nor can I stay upon demurrage above eight days more; and I have been here thirteen days already; so that I am perfectly unable to engage in this work, unless I would suffer myself to be left behind here again; in which case, if this single ship should miscarry in any part of her voyage, I should be just in the same condition that I was left in here at first; and from which I have been so wonderfully delivered.

-He owned the case was very hard upon me as to my voyage, but laid it home upon my conscience, whether the blessing of saving seven-and-thirty souls was not worth my venturing all I had in the world for?
-I was not so sensible of that as he was; I returned upon him thus, "Why, Sir, it is a valuable thing indeed to be an instrument in God's hand to convert seven-and-thirty heathens to the knowledge of Christ; but as you are an ecclesiastic, and are given over to the work, so that it seems so naturally to fall into the way of your profession, how is it that you do not rather offer yourself to undertake it, than press me to it?"
+He owned the case was very hard upon me as to my voyage; but laid it home upon my conscience, whether the blessing of saving seven-andthirty souls, was not worth my venturing all I had in the world for?
+I was not so sensible of that as he was: and I returned upon him thus: Why, Sir, it is a valuable thing indeed, to be an instrument in Gop's hand, to convert seven-and-thirty heathens to the knowledge of Christ; but as you are antiertake it, than press me.